 If you have been the victim of a dog attack, it's crucial to seek medical attention immediately.
 You should also contact an experienced personal injury attorney.
 The attorney can help you file a claim against the dog owner and pursue compensation for your injuries.

-The good news is that Minnesota has a strict liability statute that holds the owner and/or harborer of the dog liable for the dog’s actions without proving negligence.
-Unlike some other states, Minnesota does not give dogs a free “first bite.”
+Minnesota has a strict liability statute that holds the owner or harborer of the dog liable for the dog’s actions without proving negligence.
+Unlike some other states, Minnesota does not give dogs a free "first bite."
 Minnesota law also allows negligence claims to be made for dog attacks.